Tow-Boot/Tow-Boot/boards/pine64-pinephonePro/README.md

 blue if done successfully.
 In this mode, the phone will work like a USB drive when connected to a host computer.

-Booting an operating system, or an installer written to an SD card will require holding the *volume down* button before and during the second vibration.
+Booting an operating system from an SD card will require holding the *volume down* button before and during the second vibration.
 When done successfully, the LED will turn aqua.